FuSan21/Musica/README.md

-# Musica
+# PocketKaraoke

 ## What is this project?

-Musica is a karaoke app for Android.
+PocketKaraoke is a karaoke app for Android.
 You can sing along popular songs and get scored based on your singing.

 ## Why did I make this project?